JemCasey/playtesting-bot/README.md

   * Create channel(s) where the bot can access questions for bulk playtesting (e.g. `#playtesting`).
   * Create a channel where the bot can "echo" question metadata (e.g. `#questions`).
 This channel will serve as an index for anyone to easily find each question's discussion thread.
 * The above steps are already completed if you use the ACF Production Server Template.
-* Send `!config` in a channel to which the bot has access (e.g. `#bots`). **You must follow all necessary steps.**
+* Send `!config` in a channel to which the bot has access (e.g. `#bots`). **You must follow all necessary steps,** as per [this example image](./examples/config.jpg).

 > [!IMPORTANT]
-> If you would like sensitive data, such as question answers and playtester notes, to be encrypted in the bot's database, please add a role to your server called `secret` before playtesting any questions. **Once created, this role should not be deleted.** Some planned commands that access answer data will not be able to decrypt it if the role is removed or recreated.
+> If you would like sensitive data, such as question answers and playtester notes, to be encrypted in the bot's database, add a role to your server called `secret` before playtesting any questions. **Once created, this role should not be deleted.** Some planned commands that access answer data will not be able to decrypt it if the role is removed or recreated.

 ### Instructions for Editors